-FaunaFocus is once again teaming up with the World Wildlife Fund (WWF) and hosting another 24-hour charity host train in order to help save sea turtles around the world, including this month’s featured species, the critically endangered hawksbill turtle and February’s FaunaFocus, the endangered green turtle!
-WWF Sea Turtle Wild-Livestream FaunaFocus will be participating in the WWF Wild-Livestream 2018 campaign from October 13th to October 28th, 2018.
-Donations can be made… Read More
+FaunaFocus is once again teaming up with the World Wildlife Fund (WWF) and hosting another 24-hour charity host train in order to help save sea turtles around the world, including this month's featured species, the critically endangered hawksbill turtle and February's FaunaFocus, the endangered green turtle!
+WWF Sea Turtle Wild-Livestream FaunaFocus will be participating … Continue reading WWF Wild-Livestream & Sea Turtle Host Train

 Hawksbill turtle populations continue to decline, especially in southeast Asia, and have decreased more than 80% overall throughout the last 3 generations.

 The hawksbill turtle's scientific name, "Eretmochelys imbricata" describes the imbricate, overlapping scutes on its carapace that set it apart from other sea turtles.

 The hawksbill turtle is listed as "Critically Endangered" on the IUCN Red List and is banned from international trade as an Appendix 1 species of CITES.

 Female hawksbill turtles return to their natal rookeries to breed, even though they reside at habitats located hundreds or thousands of kilometers away.

 Typically diurnal, except during mating season, solitary hawksbill turtles search for food during the daylight hours.